karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 mapping between a Project and a Managed Namespace.
 The user can then set policies such as [IAM authorization][2] on each node in the hierarchy.

-Nomos automatically creates and manages corresponding Kubernetes Namespaces in all enrolled clusters and creates Kubernetes policy resources such as RBAC based on hierarchical evaluation of policies defined in GCP.
+GKE Policy Management automatically creates and manages corresponding Kubernetes Namespaces in all enrolled clusters and creates Kubernetes policy resources such as RBAC based on hierarchical evaluation of policies defined in GCP.

 ## Managed Namespace Operations